nating/imparo/README.md

 # Email Cryptography

-An Application to produce 'Signed & Enveloped' messages in order to provide emails with integrity, authentication & confidentiality.
+An Application to produce 'Signed & Enveloped' messages in order to provide emails integrity, authentication & confidentiality.

 ## Overview